 Pausing in front of Chiesa di Santa Giulia, a small Catholic church from the 10th century, I began to hear music.
 An Opera.
 Tosca.
 Still looking through his viewfinder Paolo said “Lucca is the birthplace of Puccini you know.”
 I didn’t, but I fell just a little more in love with Paolo because he did.
 We followed the Aria “De Cavaradossi” down a side street till it crescendoed from the open windows of the Institute of Musical Studies Luigi Boccherini.

 There was no thunderous applause when the music stopped.
 Just church bells chiming faintly in the distance.
 In Lucca, this was just a normal Tuesday.
 “I think it’s right down here!”
 Paolo once again led the way.
 Turn by turn to his favorite tower in all of Tuscany.
 A few blocks up and a few more over and there she stood.
 Guinigi Tower in Lucca.

-In that moment I could easily see why so many people recommend Lucca as the perfect day trip from Florence.
-The city’s history of wealth has imprinted a feeling of laid back ease in Lucca.
+At that moment I could easily see why so many people recommend Lucca as the perfect day trip from Florence.
+The city’s history of wealth has imprinted a feeling of laid-back ease in Lucca.

 To that end, if you have a few minutes, check out this video of Lucca (featuring the Guinigi Tower) and you’ll see what I mean.